 Case closed!
 Most open-source products are very popular for supporting large and sophisticated apps.
 CRM packages like SugarCRM are even aimed at business enterprises!

 5. Open source and windows do not mix well

 Microsoft has run a steady campaign aimed at promoting that open source like Linux is hard to combine with commercial software like Windows.
 This has perpetuated the myth that open-source software and commercial software are like chalk and cheese.
 Plenty of open source software integrates smoothly with Windows and its many applications.
 It should be remembered that open-source authors work just as hard as those designing commercial software.
 While it would be incorrect to say that integrating open source and Windows is a cakewalk, the proof of the pudding lies in demonstrating the same.
 There are some incompatibilities, such as differences in data formats or other areas.
 But the union between Windows and open source is fairly simple to accomplish.

 Image source: pixabay.com

-6. It is more Safe and Secure
+6. It is more safe and secure

-Just because it is an open-source, it does not mean the package is secure.
+Just because it is open-source, it does not mean the package is secure.
 It’s a common myth to think that hackers and viruses target only “popular” programs such as Windows.
 Consider the attack by Net newts on Firefox, an open-source browser competing alongside Microsoft’s IE. You always have to guard your data, whether you are using open source or commercial software.
 Some attacks like Cross-Site Scripting can harm the AJAX architecture used by newer CRM programs regardless of whether an open-source application has been used.

 However, the benefit of this software is that the source code is distributed freely with apps, so anyone can fix a bug.
 These third-party fixes are sometimes just as effective as those which the developers come up with.
 Commercial software leaves you trading blows with the software company, should a bug arise.